 Navigating Schools

 The right education begins with the right philosophy.
 Education matters most when it honors depth, meaning, and soul—when it speaks to who we are at our deepest level.
 My training at Pacifica taught me that learning is not only about knowledge but also about tending the soul of the world, which begins with tending the soul of the individual.
-Shaped by this approach, my work extends that philosophy beyond the classroom, bringing depth, imagination, and meaning into learning as it lives and breathes in the world.
-Here, learning becomes a living, human, and transformative experience.
+Having a lived encounter with the depths—and learning how to rise again—is often the best teacher of all.

 Get Educated